Ratio of Free-PSA to Total PSA

 - Assessing the risk of prostate cancer;

-- Differentiating between benign prostatic hyperplasia (BPH) and malignant processes.
+- Differentiating between benign prostatic hyperplasia (BPH) and a malignant process.

 Allows for a more accurate assessment of risk and reduces the number of unnecessary biopsies.
-A low free/total PSA ratio is more indicative of a malignant process, while a higher ratio is typical for benign prostate conditions.
+A low free/total PSA ratio often indicates a malignant process, while a higher ratio is characteristic of a benign prostate condition.

 Important to know: